Poached Eggs- ☺♥T

 Other kitchen stuff:

-A ramekin large enough to hold a raw egg.
+A small ramekin or a small bowl large enough to hold a raw egg.

-A fine (but not too fine) mesh sieve.
+A fine (but not too fine) mesh sieve with a handle.

-A somewhat large serving spoon for stirring the lightly boiling water in a saucepan into a vortex.
+A large serving spoon for stirring the lightly boiling water in the saucepan into a vortex.

 A kitchen timer